 There are absolutely no excuses for dropping rubbish at Walt Disney World.
 You never need to walk more than 30 steps to find your nearest trash can.

 107 Try and spot Mr Toad

-Mr Toad’s Wild Ride was an original park favourite and there were many protests prior to its closure.
+Mr. Toad’s Wild Ride was an original park favorite, and there were many protests before its closure.

 108 Can I have a Pepsi with that?

 Pepsi isn’t sold at Walt Disney World.
 However, more than 50 million Cokes will be each year.

 109 Try and spot Hidden Mickeys

 There are thousands of Hidden Mickeys throughout the resort, and more are added with each change.
 Hidden Mickeys inserted subtly into the design of a ride, attraction, or other location.

 Why not have a competition to see who can find the most?